labilezhu/istio-insider-en/docs/source/ch2-envoy/req-resp-flow-timeline/req-resp-flow-timeline.md

 🎤 Before the official compilation.
 I would like to talk about some of the reasons for writing this chapter.
 Why study Envoy's request and response scheduling?

-It originated from a customer requirement and needed to do some research on the fast recovery of Istio grid node failures.
-To this end, I read a lot of Istio/Envoy documentation, blogs of big names.
-I saw a lot of messy information:
+It originated from a requirement that needs to do some research on the fast recovery of node failures in Istio Service Mesh.
+I read a lot of Istio/Envoy documentation, Blogs.
+I saw a lot of fragmented information:
  - Health check
- - blown
+ - Circuit Breaker
  - Various mysterious and intricate timeout configurations in Envoy
  - Request Retry
  - `TCP keepalive`, `TCP_USER_TIMEOUT` configuration

-At the end of the mess, I had to write an article to sort out the information: [A preliminary study on the rapid recovery of Istio grid node failure](https://blog.mygraphql.com/zh/posts/low-tec/network/tcp-close/ tcp-half-open/) .
-But the information is sorted out, but the basic principles are not straightened out.
+At the end of the mess, I had to write an article to defrag the information: [A preliminary study on the rapid recovery of Istio Service Mesh node failure](https://blog.mygraphql.com/zh/posts/low-tec/network/tcp-close/ tcp-half-open/) .
+But  the basic principles are not structured.
 So, I decided to delve into the Envoy documentation.
-Yes, in fact, Envoy's documentation has been written in detail. only:
+Yes, in fact, Envoy's documentation is detailed.
+However:
- - Information is scattered in web pages, and cannot be organized by time sequence and process to form an organic whole.
+ - Information is scattered in web pages, and cannot be organized by time sequence and process to form an full p.
  - It is impossible to rationally weigh these parameters without understanding the overall cooperation relationship, just looking at each parameter separately.
  - Indicators and indicators, indicators and parameters, the relationship is complex
  - The above relationships can be connected in series through the request and response scheduling process